-(ii) Continue to control entry to restricted areas until the location(s) is suitable for release for unrestricted use or for release for long-term care and maintenance.
+(ii) Continue to control entry to restricted areas until the location(s) is suitable for release for unrestricted use.

-(d) A licensee shall notify the Department, in writing to request the termination of the license within seven (7) days from when the licensee decides to terminate all licensed activities.
+(c) A licensee shall notify the Department, in writing to request the termination of the license within seven (7) days from when the licensee decides to terminate all licensed activities.
 This notification and request for termination of the license shall include the reports on decommissioning and reclamation activities as required by this Chapter.

-(e) No less than thirty (30) days before the expiration date specified in the license, the licensee shall either:
+(d) No less than thirty (30) days before the expiration date specified in the license, the licensee shall either:

-- (i) Submit an application for license renewal; or - (ii) Notify the Department, in writing, if the licensee decides not to renew the license.
+(i) Submit an application for license renewal; or

+(ii) Notify the Department, in writing, if the licensee decides not to renew the license.

-(f) If a licensee does not submit a notification for a license renewal under Section 13 of this Chapter the licensee shall, on or before the expiration date specified in the license:
+(e) If a licensee does not submit a notification for a license renewal under Section 13 of this Chapter the licensee shall, on or before the expiration date specified in the license:

-- (i) Terminate use of licensed material; - (ii) Remove radioactive contamination to the extent practicable; - (iii) Properly dispose of the licensed material; - (iv) Submit a completed Department Form URP-314 or equivalent; and
+- (i) Terminate use of licensed material; - (ii) Remove radioactive contamination to the extent practicable; - (iii) Properly dispose of the licensed material; and - (iv) Submit a completed Department Form SMP-314 or equivalent.